dewith/sparkify_postgres/README.md

 ### Next steps 💡

-To improve the performance of the model the following steps could be taken (ordered by ascending complexity):
+To improve the performance and quality of the pipeline, the following steps could be taken:

-1. Only work with data from one city when training a model, this reduces variability and therefore decreases error
-2. Add the neighborhood variable in the training (this will increase the computer cost but can generate a non-spectacular but considerable gain)
-3. Create a model by type of property: one for apartments and another for houses, because although both are habitable properties they have very different behaviors.
-In this way you can focus actions to reduce the error independently.
-4. Complement the dataset with more specific data on the property's environment, such as the crime rate by area, socioeconomic status, and the number of businesses in the vicinity, among others.
-5. Work with geolocation data combined with an API map to obtain the number of stores and areas of interest around automatically, as well as prices of nearby houses.
+1. Insert data using the COPY command to bulk insert log files instead of using INSERT on one row at a time
+2. Add data quality checks
+3. Create a dashboard for analytic queries on your new database

-## Installation 💻
+## Installation 💻 to-do

 - **Prototype on local machine:** The code was developed using the Anaconda distribution of Python, versions 3.
 Libraries used include `PySpark`, `Pandas`, `Seaborn`, and `Matplotlib`.